sownthunder/spotifyt/README.md

 Spotifyt is really easy to use:

 1. Launch Spotifyt.
 2. Copy the desired playlist link.
-It supports either the URI or the open.spotify direct link.
-(You can find them as options to share your playlist)
+(You can find it as options to share your playlist)
 3. Cick Download !
 (Spotifyt will grab the link you copied).
 4. Choose a Folder(Directory) to store your songs.
 5. Wait for the download to finish and enjoy ;) .